Frequently Asked Questions About Studio

 Can an item belong to multiple projects?

 Yes.
-A project is a specified set of items (class definitions, routines, and CSP files) that you choose to group together.
+A project is a specified set of items (class definitions and routines) that you choose to group together.
 The items themselves have no link back to the projects they may belong to.
 There is no limit to how many projects an item can belong to.

 What if I don't want to use projects?